andrewkryzanek/SEMINAR/Alan/summaries/GITstuff/GIT_LAB1.md

 ![VersionControl](./images/VersionControl.png)

-In the next window that will appear, shown below you will need to enter the URL for the repository you are cloning.
+In the next window that appears, which is shown below, enter the URL for the repository you are cloning.
 Enter a project name and specify where you want the project to reside on your computer.
-When you are finished, click the Create Project button and you will have cloned a remote repository.
+When you are finished, click the `Create Project` button and you will have cloned a remote repository.

 ![ProjectVersionControl](./images/ProjectVersionControl.png)